 What Is A Nova?

-A nova should not be confused with a supernova, which is a different kind of event.
+A nova should not be confused with a supernova, which is a different kind of an event.
 Years ago it was believed that a supernova was a type of very bright nova and therefore given the appropriate name.
 This was only partially true.
 A nova is an outburst produced by a thermo-nuclear explosion on the surface of a white dwarf star which has an orbiting companion in a very close binary system.
 (A white dwarf star is the dense remnant of a dying sun-sized star.)

 Novas occur if the strong gravity of the white dwarf pulls material from its nearby orbiting companion if it is close enough for a gravitational pull.
 See the artist's illustration to the left.
 If enough hydrogen gas accumulates on the surface of the white dwarf, a runaway nuclear fusion reaction will take place resulting in a humongous hydrogen bomb blast.

 The hydrogen atoms on the surface of the white dwarf get fused into helium atoms and the excess energy that is released generates the huge explosion.
 Only the outer layers of the white dwarf are blown away, producing an outburst that can be observed for a period of days or even hundreds of years.

 This process continues until the companion star loses all the material that falls within the gravity range of the white dwarf.
 In some cases the whole companion star is eaten, in which case the process can take up to a thousand years.
 The hydrogen explosion also creates a shock wave that travels at supersonic speeds through the surrounding gas as the materials expand into space.

 To the left is a composite photo of GK Persei, a nova that became a sensation in the astronomical world in 1901 when it suddenly appeared as one of the brightest stars in the sky for a few days.
 Astronomers cite GK Persei as an example of a “classical nova”.